rallyhealth/weePickle/readme.md

 3. jackson-core has a solid track record of backward compatibility.

 ### Buffer pooling
 Internally, jackson-core uses buffer pooling to achieve some of its performance.
 Buffers return to the pool after calling `close()` on the underlying Parser/Generator.
-If this doesn't happen, new buffers get allocated for each message and performance suffers slightly.
+If this doesn't happen, new buffers get allocated for each message, and performance suffers slightly.

 `FromJson` doesn't trust you and calls `close()` automatically after writing a single [json text](https://tools.ietf.org/html/rfc7159#section-2), which covers the vast majority of use cases.
 If you're working with multiple json texts separated by whitespace, jackson can handle it, but you have to drop down below the high level API and remember to close the parser/generator yourself.